-How do we want to create?’
-This project was undertaken as an opportunity to rethink the studio’s approach to design.
-Its people asked: how do we want to work together?
+This project was undertaken as an opportunity to rethink the studio’s approach to deign.
+It’s people asked, how do we want to work together?
 How do we balance the needs of individuals and the desire to generate a more social, collective work experience?
-The critical issue was to strike a balance between dedicated, specialist functional areas (assigned for model-making, desktop publishing, administrative staff, IT support, and formal meetings) and the need to create a sense of common, public space.
+The critical issue was to strike a balance between dedicated, specialist functional areas (assigned for model-making, desktop publishing, administrative staff, IT support and formal meetings) and the need to create a sense of common, public space.
 The ethos underpinning the project is best represented in the creation of a central ‘events space’ for key activity.
-This open ‘box’ creates an internal connection between floors and promotes curiosity and increases the opportunity for staff to come together.
-Adjacent to this focal point is a Michelin-class commercial kitchen lining a long, communal bench.
-This bench is crafted from reclaimed Oregon floor joists – rescued from the site – which have been upcycled to create another, more informal gathering space suitable for either work or rest.
+This open ‘box’ creates an internal connection between floors and reflects the intention to promote curiosity and increase the opportunity for staff to come together.
+Adjacent to this focal point is a Michelin-class commercial kitchen living a long, communal bench.
+This bench is crafted from reclaimed Oregon floor joists, rescued from the site, which as been up-cycled to create another, more informal gathering space suitable for either work or rest.
 The outcome provides for both the heart and the head with equal facility.

 Need to Know

 Open: Sunday 28 July 11am–4pm

 Tour Details: Tours depart every 20 minutes, running 20 minutes in groups of 25

 Architecture Era: Contemporary (2001- current)